Corporate plans

 This section contains information about our corporate plans to deliver and manage our services in order to achieve our vision of ‘Making Derbyshire Safer Together’.

-Each year the Service goes through a Stategic Planning Cycle which details what we will do throughout the year to refresh, prepare and create ‘Our Plan’ and associated yearly action plans.
-Named ‘Our Plan’ this corporate document is formally known as the Integrated Risk Management Plan.
-The formal name is changing to the Community Risk Management Plan for 2023 and beyond.
+Each year the Service goes through a Strategic Planning Cycle which details what we will do throughout the year to refresh, prepare and create ‘Our Plan’, strategies and associated yearly action plans.
+Named ‘Our Plan’ this corporate document is formally known as the Community Risk Management Plan (CRMP).

 Prior to publishing Our Plan, the Service consult with communities and stakeholders to inform them of our intended objective / outcomes.
 This is then formally approved at the Fire & Rescue Authority and published on our website in April each year.